hernantz/blog/content/one-configpy-to-config-all.md

 1. Ship configuration separately from code.
 There is no need to modify code in order to change it's behavior.
-2. Plain text files are *universal*.
+2. Plain text files are *universal* [^4].
 Can be edited with any text editor, no need to mess with db connectors/sql/scripts to configure an app.
 3. No need to know a programming language to configure the app.
 [Vagrant][3], for example, uses Ruby for it's `Vagrantfile`, it is a bummer to have to learn the syntax of a language just to use a tool.